reddyraja86/MicroServices/README.md

 Microservices is an echo system where we need to follow certain priciples.

+Design Patterns has to be implemented :

+1)Configuration
+2)Discovery Services
+3)API gateway
+4)Caching
+5)Logging
+6)CQRS & SEGA design patterns

+Need to identify the service mesh and side car design patterns.

 1) Configuration Management

   Here the configuration is saved in Git repository and Configuration server will read this data from the gut resposritory.